-In this review, we will take a Singapore Airlines flight in business class from Surabaya to Singapore on the Airbus A330-300.
+This review details my flight in Singapore Airlines business class from Surabaya to Singapore on the Airbus A330-300.

 Having spent some time at the lacklustre Concordia Premier Lounge, I went to the gate early.
 I was immensely looking forward to the upcoming two flights as it would be my first ever ones on Singapore Airlines.

-The first flight from Surabaya to Singapore would see my flying Singapore Airlines’ Airbus A330-300 featuring their old regional business class product, followed by the airline’s brand new regional business class product on the Boeing 787 from Singapore to Manila.
+The first flight from Surabaya to Singapore would see my flying Singapore Airlines’ Airbus A330-300 featuring their old regional business class product, after which I would try out the airline’s brand new regional business class product on the Boeing 787 from Singapore to Manila.

 Aviation enthusiasts will probably know the feeling when you step aboard a new airline for the first time and I was surely full of excitement as well when I watched the Singapore Airlines Airbus A330 arrive at our gate.